MagicDuck/grug-far.nvim/README.md

 | additional replace text
 | more replace text
 ```
+Note that some engines might use other inputs.
+For example, `astgrep-rules` uses `Rules` instead of `Search` and does not have `Replace`.
 History entries are separated by one or more empty lines.

 _Note_: **grug-far** will ignore lines that do not start with the prefixes above